 For example, EF’s more significant product site has around 211 registered editors across 60 markets in different roles from sales, marketing, developers, and more.
 Having a UI that allows such previewing as the visual editor makes it easier for cross-team to present and collaborate on various projects.

-Development time for a new, global multi-lingual site is now around 8 weeks.
-Previously this was 4-6 months.
+Development time for a new, global multilingual site went from 4-6 months to around 8 weeks.

 Results, Learnings & Progress